open-sauced/100-days-of-oss-template/README.md

 We recommend that you use this template to keep track of your work during the challenge.
 You can use it as a starting point and customize it to your needs.

+You will use Markdown to work on your progress.
+If you are not familiar with working with Markdown, you can read the docs about [Markdown's basic syntax](https://www.markdownguide.org/basic-syntax/).

 You might want to create a new repository for your journal, or you can fork this repository and use it as a starting point.

 ### Set a Goal